Correlation Between Addtech AB and I Tech

 Pair Corralation between Addtech AB and I Tech

-Assuming the 90 days trading horizon Addtech AB is expected to generate 2.44 times less return on investment than I Tech.
-But when comparing it to its historical volatility, Addtech AB is 1.26 times less risky than I Tech.
-It trades about 0.13 of its potential returns per unit of risk.
-I Tech is currently generating about 0.25 of returns per unit of risk over similar time horizon.
-If you would invest 7,899 in I Tech on April 20, 2025 and sell it today you would earn a total of 3,451 from holding I Tech or generate 43.69% return on investment over 90 days.
+Assuming the 90 days trading horizon Addtech AB is expected to under-perform the I Tech.
+But the stock apears to be less risky and, when comparing its historical volatility, Addtech AB is 1.02 times less risky than I Tech.
+The stock trades about -0.02 of its potential returns per unit of risk.
+The I Tech is currently generating about 0.17 of returns per unit of risk over similar time horizon.
+If you would invest 9,904 in I Tech on May 14, 2025 and sell it today you would earn a total of 1,996 from holding I Tech or generate 20.15% return on investment over 90 days.

 Time Period3 Months [change]